Tearsheet

 Mitchell S. Steiner, M.D., F.A.C.S.
 Chairman, President, and Chief Executive Officer

 Dr. Steiner has served as President and Chief Executive Officer of Veru Inc. since October 2016 and as Chairman of the Board since March 2018.
 He was a co-founder of Aspen Park Pharmaceuticals, Inc., where he served as Chief Executive Officer, President, and Vice Chairman of the Board from July 2014 to October 2016.
-From 2014 to 2016, Dr. Steiner was also the President of Urology at OPKO Health, Inc., with responsibilities for the launch, marketing, sales, and reimbursement of the 4Kscore prostate cancer test.
-Additionally, he co-founded GTx, Inc., a men's health and oncology public company, and held the roles of Chief Executive Officer and Vice Chairman of the Board of Directors from 1997 to 2014.
+From 2014 to 2016, he was a consultant and then the President, Urology at OPKO Health, Inc., with responsibilities for the launch, marketing, sales, and reimbursement of the 4Kscore prostate cancer test.
+Dr. Steiner also co-founded GTx, Inc., a men's health and oncology public company, serving as its Chief Executive Officer and Vice Chairman of the Board of Directors from 1997 to 2014.
+He is a Board Certified Urologist and a Fellow of the American College of Surgeons.
+He received his M.D. from the University of Tennessee.

 Michele Greco Chief Financial Officer and Chief Administrative Officer